pyarmak/entrada-1x-docs/user/docs/systemsetup/index.md

 #Getting Started With System Settings

 After your Entrada installation is active, you'll need to configure some system settings before using other modules and features of the platform.
 Users with the group and role of Medtech>Admin or Staff>Admin will be able to access System Settings.
 Here you'll be able to configure things like assessment types, location management, grading scale, departments, and user disclaimers.
-Generally this is content that will remain consistent across an entire organisation and will be changed infrequently.
+Generally this is content that will remain consistent across an entire organisation and will not be frequently changed.

 Which system settings you configure really depends on how you will be using Entrada.
-For example, if you are going to be creating courses and scheduling learning events some settings are necessary.
 See the list below for some quick start ideas.

 - Adding users: configure departments before importing users (especially faculty)
 - Creating courses: configure curriculum layout and periods first (note that this has moved from Admin>System Settings to Admin>Manage Curriculum)